3 Health Benefits of Vitamin C

 3. Vitamin C and Iron Absorption

 Did you know there was a link between Vitamin C and iron absorption?
 Iron is a mineral found in meat, seafood, and spinach and is essential for growth and development.
-It’s an important component of hundreds of proteins and enzymes that support essential biological functions, such as oxygen transport, energy production, and DNA synthesis.[iv]
-Vitamin C increases the bioavailability of iron from certain foods by increasing intestinal absorption of non-heme iron.[v]
-So, if you want to get more of the iron from the foods you eat, add a vitamin C-rich food to your meal, like orange juice with your iron-fortified cereal, or a generous scoop of tomato sauce on your meatballs.
+It’s an important component of hundreds of proteins and enzymes that support essential biological functions, such as oxygen transport, energy production, and DNA synthesis.4 Vitamin C increases the intestinal absorption of iron from non heme iron food sources.5 So, if you want to get more of the iron from the foods you eat, consider adding a vitamin C-rich food to your meal, like orange juice with your iron-fortified cereal, or serve a leafy green salad with your dinner entree.